DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 As organisation collection name is already used, there are two options available

 1. rename existing collections to `organisation_forms`, `registration_forms`, `accreditation_forms` and use organisation as new collection name.
-   This can be down in straightforward manner with downtime.
+   This can be done in straightforward manner with downtime.
 A bit more involved to deploy renaming without downtime One option is to deploy code change to fall back to new name if old name doesn't exist then deploy name change
 2. Use epr_organisations, or another name for new collection

-Option#2 has been chosen as its less risky and taking account of delivery timelines
+Option #2 has been chosen as its less risky and taking account of delivery timelines

 ### Flow diagram for converting to logical data model